Skip to main content

 5-minute read

-The U.S. Department of Health and Human Services (HHS) Security Risk Assessment (SRA) Tool is free, it comes from the government, and the Office for Civil Rights (OCR) recommends it as a starting point.
+The U.S. Department of Health and Human Services (HHS) Security Risk Assessment (SRA) Tool is free, it comes from the government, and the Office for Civil Rights (OCR) helped build it and points to it as a starting point.
 For small practices doing a HIPAA risk analysis for the first time, it is usually the first thing they find.

 The tool has real strengths and real limitations.
 Understanding both will help you decide whether it is right for your practice.